learn-co-curriculum/rails-final-project/README.md

 Spec it out!

-<a href='https://learn.co/lessons/rails-final-project' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-final-project' title='Rails Final Project'>Rails Final Project</a> on Learn.co and start learning to code for free.</p>